Ralph-Lee/blog/windows-admins-no-more-excuses-for-outdated-iis-tls-settings.md

 ###Use The GUI

-Simply click the `Best Practices` button.
+Simply click the <kbd>Best Practices</kbd> button.
 The tool selects only the settings considered modern, and removes the outdated ones.
 Click Apply and restart the machine.

 ![](http://i.imgur.com/Gbx7wYQ.png)